 jump toRECIPE

 Pepperoni – Pepperoni is an American version of salami made with cured pork and beef and spiced with paprika and chili powder which give it that signature deep red color.
-Look for sticks of pepperoni for this recipe – the pre-sliced version will be too thin in this recipe.
+Look for sticks of pepperoni for this recipe – the pre-sliced version is too thin and doesn’t add the same texture to the dish.
 It should resemble diced pancetta.

 Rice – Day old rice is best for making crispy rice because it’s had time to dry out.
 If you use “just cooked” rice it will continue to steam rather than crisp up.